A History Channel Reality Show

 where 16 guys joust each other.
 Full contact, armor, horses, lances: the whole deal.
 Brutal drama in the jousting arena leaves the series mostly free of typical reality show backbiting.

-Two teams, the Red and the Black, are pitted against each other once a week in a single-elimination tournament.
-The final winner receives a $100,000 prize.
-Just before the final match of Season 1, a $25,000 joust was held between two of the 14 eliminated players.
+Two teams, the Red and the Black, are pitted against each other once a week in an elimination round.
+The sole winner will gain a $100,000 prize

 Full Metal Jousting provides examples of:

 - Berserk Button: When Josh is on the verge of losing a match, his coach tells him "You're stealing a hundred thousand dollars from your daughter."
 Cue a Roaring Rampage of Revenge.

 - Body Horror: Some of the injuries obtained can invoke this.

 - Bullet Time: Used often to review a joust.
 Special mention for it capturing the horses ducking or tracking a lance.

 - Cool Horse: All of them, but special mention goes to Praetorian, Superman, Navarro, and Crispin for being either extremely badass or extremely reliable.

 - Curb-Stomp Battle: Any time a double unhorsing takes place.

 - Everyone Calls Him Barkeep: Some of the guys gain nicknames based on their performances, like The Wolfman, The Hammer.